Karnataka: BJP better placed to face polls rather than form govt and become hostage

 Karnataka crisis: 7 options before Speaker while deciding on resignation of MLAs

-If Karnataka goes for an election, then the alliance won't stand.
+Dr. Sandeep Shastri also says, if Karnataka goes for an election, then the alliance won't stand.
 Once out of power, they won't remain together.
 If they fight it together, then are only inviting more problems.
-The Lok Sabha elections, they fought together because they wanted to cling on to power in the state, Dr. Sandeep Shastri also says
+The Lok Sabha elections, they fought together because they wanted to cling on to power in the state.